jfreeman812/QE-Tools/sdlcs/code-management.rst

 While a pull request can be submitted from *any* branch, it is recommended to create a topic branch.
 That keeps the work atomic
-and allow for changes to easily be committed and pushed to the branch and automatically update the pull request.
+and allows for changes to easily be committed and pushed to the branch and automatically update the pull request.
 A suggested workflow for starting a branch is::